PPE Capstone Projects

 Apply what you learn to real-world impact

 All PPE majors and minors are required to take “Integrating Philosophy, Politics and Economics” (PHI 485), the capstone course that concludes the program.
 Students work in teams on a semester-long project that aims to make the world better through concrete social impact.
-In this course, you will apply ideas from philosophy, political science and economics while bringing them together to address complex social issues.
-At the end of the semester, teams present their work to an audience of community members, partners and other stakeholders.
+This has students apply ideas from philosophy, political science and economics while bringing them together to address complex social issues.
+At the end of the semester, the teams present their work to an audience of UB faculty and staff, community members, and other stakeholders.

 PPE Capstone highlights